 1907 Birthday of Laurence Olivier (1907-1989), preeminent British actor of his generation.
 His dozens of notable appearances included Romeo and Juliet, The Entertainer, Becket, Private Lives, Caesar and Cleopatra, and Uncle Vanya.

 1909 The Midnight Sons, with a score by Raymond Hubbell and a book by Glen MacDonough, runs at the Broadway Theatre for nearly eight months.
 A highlight of the cast is dancer Vernon Castle.
 Director Ned Wayburn opens the show with an audience on stage watching the real audience.

-1909 J. J. Shubert tells the NY Dramatic Mirror that the Shubert Organization is now in a position to play 40 weeks, coast-to-coast, owing to the theatres they own outright or control.
-In the coming season, the Shuberts controls 100 attractions.
+1909 J. J. Shubert tells the New York Dramatic Mirror that the Shubert Organization is now in a position to play 40 weeks, coast-to-coast, owing to the theatres they own outright or control.
+In the coming season, the Shuberts control 100 attractions.

 1920 American playwright Hal Reid dies at the age of 60.
 Among his plays are From Broadway to Bowery and The Kentuckian.
 In 1912, he was appointed censor to the Universal Film Corporation.

 1956 The Littlest Revue, "conceived, cast, and assembled" by Ben Bagley, opens Off-Broadway at the Phoenix Theatre.
 A cast including Joel Grey, Tammy Grimes, and Charlotte Rae perform songs by Ogden Nash and Vernon Duke.
 Additional material is contributed by John La Touche, Sheldon Harnick, Lee Adams, Charles Strouse, and Eudora Welty.